 The Littles continued to live at 35 Commonwealth, joined during the 1912-1913 winter season by Jessie Little’s former sister-in-law, Anne Middleton Means.
 Her usual residence was 248 Commonwealth, where her brother and sister-in-law, James and Agnes (Bankson) Means, were living temporarily.
 She subsequently traveled abroad, and then lived with the Littles again during the 1915-1916 season, after which she moved back to 248 Commonwealth.

 Arthur and Jessie Little resumed living at 35 Commonwealth during the 1915-1916 winter season.
 Jessie Little’s daughter, Jessie Means, continued to live with them.
-For the 1916-1917 season they moved to an apartment at 62 Beacon during the next season.
-In September of 1917 they purchased and moved to 151 Commonwealth.
+For the 1916-1917 season they moved to an apartment at 62 Beacon, and in September of 1917 they purchased and moved to 151 Commonwealth.
 They continued to own 35 Commonwealth and lease it to others.

 By the 1916-1917 winter season, 35 Commonwealth was the home of George Bridge Leighton and his wife, Charlotte (Kayser) Leighton.
 They previously had lived at 127 Beacon.
 They also maintained a home in Dublin, New Hampshire, where he owned and operated Monadnock Farms.

 George Leighton was president of the Allegheny By-Products Coal Company, and previously had been president of the Los Angeles Terminal Railway and then of the Leighton & Howard Steel Company.
 During World War I, he was president of the Lone Star Shipbuilding Company of New York which built wooden ships at Beaumont, Texas.